Auckland explosion: Two construction workers lie critically injured in hospital

 "Sadly, our construction sector has a terrible record of workers being killed or injured on the job."

-Eleven workers were killed in construction last year and 4800 had an injury requiring more than a week away from work, he said.
+Eleven workers were killed in construction last year and 4800 had an injury requiring more than a week away from work, Wagstaff said.

-"Clearly on this occasion the health and safety system operating at this workplace has not kept workers safe and needs to be put right as quickly as possible.

 "It's important there be a full and detailed investigation into how this happened and steps are taken to better protect workers."